Sacred Heart Major Seminary

-Sacred Heart Major Seminary is a private Roman Catholic seminary in Detroit, Michigan.
+Sacred Heart Major Seminary is a private Catholic seminary in Detroit, Michigan, United States.
 It is affiliated with the Archdiocese of Detroit.

 In 2016–2017, 107 seminarians, representing eleven dioceses and two religious orders were enrolled in classes, along with 426 lay students (full and part-time).
 Sacred Heart Major Seminary has been accredited by the North Central Association of Colleges and Schools since 1960.
 The School of Theology degree programs have been accredited by the Association of Theological Schools since 1991.

 History

 Early years

 Between 1804 and 1886, the leadership of the Diocese of Detroit tried three times to establish a seminary to educate and form the diocese's own priests.
 Each attempt failed, the last one being St. Francis Diocesan Seminary in Monroe, Michigan.
 It opened in 1886 and was closed by Bishop John Foley in 1889 because of the financial stress on the diocese of maintaining a seminary.

 The fourth attempt at founding a seminary succeeded.
 On September 11, 1919, Bishop Michael J. Gallagher established Sacred Heart Seminary on Martin Place in Detroit.
 The Catholic population of the city of Detroit and surrounding communities was exploding as people were emigrating to Detroit to service the expanding automobile industry.
 Bishop Gallagher, who became bishop of the Diocese of Detroit in July 1918, realized he could not rely on priests borrowed from other dioceses, nor priests imported from Europe, to staff his parishes and meet the spiritual needs of the faithful under his care.
 He needed a diocesan seminary to train his own "homegrown" priests.

 This first incarnation of Sacred Heart Seminary offered the first two years of high school.
 Junior and senior classes were added the next two years, and the first class graduated in 1922.
 College-level classes were added in the fall.